IsaiasAlmeida20/IsaiasAlmeida/README.md

 ### About me

 - ✨ I'm a fullstack developer.
-- 🌱 I’m currently learning Python and Django.
+- 🌱 I’m currently learning automated tests🧪 and QA✅.
 - 📫 How to reach me: isaiasalmeida319@gmail.com

 ### Tools and Technologies